-- 19. To what extent do insurers price in discounts into insurance premiums for mitigation action undertaken by or affecting policyholders? - 20.
+- 19. To what extent do insurers price in discounts into insurance premiums for mitigation action undertaken by or affecting policyholders?
+Have a scaled premium reduction for no claims.
+Have further incentives for mitigation work. (all work to be carried out by licenced trades people and substantiated at the time of insurance renewal). - 20.
 How might mitigation be encouraged by the reinsurance pool's design?
-For example: - 20.1 Should the pool provide discounts for properties that undertake mitigation? - 20.2 Should the pool have an explicit mandate to encourage mitigation? - 21.
+For example: Audit buildings to comply with basic building standards to qualify.
+This should stop complacency of owners and Body Corps from rorting the system. ie. claiming for previous damage or not doing maintenance knowing the government will foot the bill. - 20.1 Should the pool provide discounts for properties that undertake mitigation?
+YES - 20.2 Should the pool have an explicit mandate to encourage mitigation?
+YES - 21.
 How should the pool's design seek to discourage any increase in risky behaviour?
 For example: - 21.1 Should there be a time-based cut-off to exempt new builds from the pool? - 21.2 Should the pool only allow new builds that have been built to adequate standards and in suitable locations? - 22.
-To encourage further action by states and territories on insurance affordability: - 22.1 What settings could be included in the design of the pool? - 22.2 Which policy options could be introduced alongside the pool?
+To encourage further action by states and territories on insurance affordability: - 22.1 What settings could be included in the design of the pool? - Which policy options could be introduced alongside the pool?
+Have the Queensland Government review the stamp duty on insurance contracts.
+This is a huge expense every time the policies are renewed.